-PREREQUISITE: BIO 181 or pass an AWC biology challenge exam and complete ENG 101 or 107 CHM 130 or CHM 151 highly recommended.
+PREREQUISITE: BIO 181 and complete ENG 101 or 107.
+CHM 130 or CHM 151 highly recommended.

 COURSE DESCRIPTION

 Study of microorganisms including their morphology, metabolism, genetics, classification, and effects on human life and the environment.
 Laboratory sessions cover basic procedures in microbiology culminating in the identification of unknown bacterial samples.